Long Beach Rideshare Accidents Lawyer

 - Disputes over liability

-At McGee Lerer Ogrin, our husband and wife team of accident attorneys are equipped with decades of collective experience and are passionate about representing injury victims.
-We know this can be a very overwhelming time, both physically and financially, which is why we never charge a single fee unless we win your case.
+At McGee Lerer Ogrin, our husband and wife team of accident attorneys brings decades of combined experience and a track record of service for injury victims.
+We do not charge any fee unless we achieve results for you.

 Were you injured in a rideshare accident?
-Call McGee Lerer Ogrin today at (310) 231-9717 or contact us online to find out if you're eligible for compensation.
+Call our Long Beach Uber & Lyft accident attorneys at McGee Lerer Ogrin today at (310) 775-2491 or contact us online to find out if you're eligible for compensation.

 How Much Insurance Coverage Do Uber Drivers Have?

-The insurance available to cover an injury victim's claim depends on whether the accident happens when the Uber driver is on a trip, or while the Uber driver is signed onto the Uber app but not on a trip.
-If the car accident happens after the Uber driver accepts a trip and carries passengers or is en route to pick up passengers, Uber has $1 million in liability coverage and $1 million in uninsured/underinsured motorist coverage.
+The insurance available for an injury claim depends on whether the Uber driver is on an active trip, waiting for a request, or off the app entirely.
+If an accident occurs after the Uber driver accepts a trip and is carrying passengers or on the way to pick them up, Uber provides $1 million in liability coverage and $1 million in uninsured/underinsured motorist coverage.
 Click here for a copy of Uber's insurance declarations page with James River Insurance.

 Uber and other rideshare services are very dangerous because: